 Justice Minister Peter MacKay’s pre-Christmas blitz of judicial appointments, 31 learned asses dumped on various benches in two days, did little to disguise the sheer awfulness of his Ontario Court of Appeal picks

 Hilarious enough to see Superior Court Judge David Brown, the tough-on-gays legalist for REAL Women and anti-abortion protestors who Harper elevated to the Superior Court in ’06, now bumped up to the appeals court.
-Deemed “a man of singular wisdom and integrity” by none other that Michael Coren, what more needs saying?
+Deemed “a man of singular wisdom and integrity” by none other than Michael Coren, what more needs saying?

 But Brown, for better or worse, is an actual judge and knows his way around a courtroom.
 His appointment was a masterstroke compared to that of Kiwi kook Grant Huscroft, the disagreeable prof from the pisse-pauvre Western law skool, whose chief credentials are that he despises the Charter, toadies to those in power and professes judges should keep their learned gobs shut and toe the government line.